 - Where the student's performance has been adversely affected on a required examination.

 - Where the student was unable to write or complete a required examination.

 Any student seeking such relief must submit an application for special examination privileges to the Academic Standing and Policies Committee within one week of the date of the examination for which special examination privileges will be sought.
 If the extent of the impairment of performance was not apparent until the grades for the term are released, then the student must submit an application for special examination privileges to the Academic Standing and Policies Committee within one week of the release of grades for the term in which the course for which the student intends to bring a request for special examination privileges was offered.
 These deadlines may be extended by the Committee in exceptional circumstances.
-The student should make submissions to the Committee through the Manager of Education and Equity Services, firstname.lastname@example.org, tel.
-533.6000 ext.
-78147.
+The student should make submissions to the Committee through the Equity and Academic Success Coordinator, firstname.lastname@example.org.
 Students must complete and submit the Application to Academic Standing and Policies Committee form which is available in room 200 and on-line on the Queen’s Law Portal under student forms.